arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/energy-management-application-note/content.md

 The Opta™ can be an irreplaceable support for home energy management.
 Getting information on instantaneous electrical consumption and interacting with the customer’s consumption plan, daily usage statistics, and seasonal forecasts can help in planning and managing electrical devices to optimize energetical efficiency.
 Always be connected and informed by integrating the Arduino IoT cloud, and add self-adjustment capability by monitoring and logging electrical statistics along with the option to operate the connected devices on-demand based on pre-set triggers.

-The industry is transitioning towards Industry 4.0, going by the name of the Industrial Internet of Things (IIoT).
-Industrial energy management and operation of connected devices on-demand within a power grid, will bring vast cost benefits and production performance uplift.
-To guarantee protection from unauthorized access and service interruptions, Opta™ integrates a secure element that offers the data integrity, encryption, and certificate storage capabilities needed to provide an IoT node for the deployment of a private and safe Industrial Internet of Things network.
+As the industry shifts towards Industry 4.0, also known as the Industrial Internet of Things (IIoT), the focus is on improved energy management and the ability to operate devices on-demand within power grids.
+This transition promises significant cost savings and enhanced production performance.
+Opta™ prioritizes security, featuring elements that ensure data integrity, encryption, and secure certificate storage.
+This makes it a suitable IoT node for creating a private and secure IIoT network.

 ## Goals

 This application note shows an example of an energy management system, leveraging Opta™ and Arduino IoT Cloud capabilities to perform the following operations:

-- The Opta™ will receive remote actuation commands triggered on demand via Arduino Cloud
+- Allow Opta™ to receive and process remote actuation commands from the Arduino Cloud
-- The Opta™ will operate devices, based on the user's consumption profile and on the available power provided by solar panels
+- Enable Opta™ to control devices based on the user's energy consumption patterns and the energy available from solar panels or any other power sources
-- The domestic appliances actuation will be automated considering both the operational contexts above: upon user's demand and triggered by power availability and consumption efficiency
+- Automate the operation of home appliances by considering user demands, power availability, and energy efficiency

-A graphical representation of the intended application is shown below:
+Below is a visual representation of the intended application:

 ![Graphical representation of the energy management application](assets/application_representation.png)